MicahElliott/QWERkey/README.md

 ## Design Details, Philosophy, and Trade-offs (for the curious)

+Moving off the home row is awful for staying in a typing/navigating flow.
+Vim goes a long way to solve this, but still we suffer from parts of QWERTY being too spread out.
+Emacs relies on arrow keys for some things, like window movement and org-mode shortcuts.
+Browsers, word processors, and other applications rely on navigational keys a lot.
+So they need to be integrated somehow into the home row.
+This is what QWERkey accomplishes.

 I'd prefer mnemonics for all symbols — imagine `Q-b → !` (_bang_),
 and `Q-e → =` (_equals_).
 But we're just too dang used to `!@#$%^&*`
 up top.
 So just stick with those.